TycheSoftwares/order-delivery-date-for-woocommerce/readme.txt

 * Customers/Admin are notified once the delivery is rescheduled
 * Setup same-day & next-day deliveries with cut-off times
 * Compatibility with [Pickup Date Addon](https://www.tychesoftwares.com/store/premium-plugins/pickup-date-addon-order-delivery-date-woocommerce-plugin/)

+**Wondering how all these PRO features can help your store?
+Stop thinking and [try all the PRO features on your WooCommerce store with our $1 trial offer](https://www.tychesoftwares.com/products/woocommerce-order-delivery-date-pro-plugin-trial/?utm_source=wprepo&utm_medium=profeatureslink&utm_campaign=OrderDeliveryDateLite).**

 You can check the entire features on our [Order Delivery Date for the WooCommerce Lite Vs. Pro comparison post](https://www.tychesoftwares.com/differences-pro-lite-versions-order-delivery-date-woocommerce-plugin).